Considerations for Choosing the Traditional TSP or the Roth TSP

-The question in the minds of many employees and Uniformed Service members is: Which TSP account is better suited for my needs?
-This column discusses some considerations for employees in choosing to contribute to the traditional TSP or the Roth TSP.
-Employees should note that they can contribute to both the traditional and the Roth TSP provided their total contributions to both do not exceed the IRS' elective deferral limit - $17,000 during 2012 -- and for employees age 50 and older who are eligible to do "catch-up" contributions - $5,500 during 2012.
+Which Thrift Savings Plan (TSP) account option is better suited for your needs?
+This column discusses some considerations for federal employees in choosing to contribute to the traditional TSP or the Roth TSP.
+Employees should note that they can contribute to both the traditional and the Roth TSP provided their total contributions to both do not exceed the IRS' elective deferral limit.

 Before presenting these considerations, it is important to review the basic differences between the traditional TSP and the Roth TSP, as summarized in the following table.